You Me At Six announce split and 2025 farewell tour: "Now is a good time to call time"

 You Me At Six have announced their split after 20 years as a band, sharing details of a 2025 farewell tour.
-Find all the details below.

 The Josh Franceschi-fronted outfit have released eight albums together since forming back in the mid-2000s.
 Their most recent studio effort, last year’s ‘Truth Decay’, reached Number Four in the UK.